California

 Gardener in Residence

-The goal of the Gardener in Residence Program (GIR) at Recology San Francisco is to bring awareness to the importance of native plant restoration, water conservation, and the value of compost as a soil amendment.
-Our focus is on educating the public about sustainable landscape design techniques that are essential for reducing water useage and attracting native wildlife, such as bees and butterflies.
-Using the garden as a platform for educational outreach, we hope to encourage dialogue about these environmental issues.
+The goal of the Gardener in Residence Program (GIR) was to bring awareness to the importance of native plant restoration, water conservation, and the value of compost as a soil amendment.
+Our focus was on educating the public about sustainable landscape design techniques that are essential for reducing water usage and attracting native wildlife, such as bees and butterflies.
+Using the garden as a platform for educational outreach, we encouraged dialogue about these environmental issues.